Live-Evil (Miles Davis album)

 Live-Evil is an album of both live and studio recordings by the American jazz musician Miles Davis.
 Parts of the album featured music from Davis' concert at the Cellar Door in 1970, which producer Teo Macero subsequently edited and pieced together in the studio.
 They were performed as lengthy, dense jams in the jazz-rock style, while the studio recordings consisted mostly of renditions of Hermeto Pascoal compositions.
 The album was originally released on November 17, 1971.

 Background

 A number of famous jazz musicians feature on the album, including Gary Bartz, Ron Carter, Dave Holland, Keith Jarrett and Jack DeJohnette.
 One of the key musicians on the album, John McLaughlin, was not a regular member of Miles Davis's band during the time of recording.
-Davis called McLaughlin at the last minute to join the band for the last of four nights they recorded live at the Cellar Door, as Davis was "looking for an element he hadn't quite nailed down" on the previous nights.
+Davis said he called McLaughlin at the last minute to join the band for the last of four nights they recorded live at the Cellar Door, as Davis was "looking for an element he hadn't quite nailed down" on the previous nights, though most of the other band members contradicted this, with Bartz saying "We did know that the weekend was going to be for a possible recording, and that ["Mahavishnu" John McLaughlin] would come for the weekend.
+Miles had in the back of his mind that this would be for a possible album."